Send the link below via email or IMCopy

 Doddington: this initiative rode roughshod over principles behind it such as Assessment for Learning, by incorporating them into 'target setting and data gathering, when its real concern is classroom process' (Alexander 2004).
 Personalisation can thus be a way of increasing the efficiency of transfer of learning by using the best techniques - rather than as a way of valuing individuals' perspectives and abilities.

 What differences do you see in the associations and implications of this term for the teacher/student relationship?
 Discuss in pairs.

-Doddington (2000) argues that we transfer metaphors from other fields into our understanding of education - and that in recent years many from industry, business and management have been drafted in: efficiency, targets, performance, accountability etc. In the past, horticultural and pastoral metaphors were more common: growth, nurture etc.
+Doddington (2000) argues that we transfer metaphors from other fields into our understanding of education - and that in recent years many from industry, business and management, and sport have been drafted in: efficiency, targets, performance, accountability etc. In the past, horticultural and pastoral metaphors were more common: growth, nurture, development etc.